alexander-wood/tech-writing-samples/notes.md

 # Notes on the docs
 ## HOWTO guide: Regions
 ### Methodology
-This document assumes that the reader already has `flyctl` installed and has a Fly.io application.
+This document assumes that the reader already has `flyctl` installed and has an application.
 It walks them through the required commands in an approachable manner and balances length and utility.

 I chose to include DB configuration in the scope because "friendly" docs which omit important information or fail to warn you about inappropriate use cases are frustrating experiences for developers.
 On similar lines, I included a warning about use cases where multi-region Postgres would not be a good choice and linked to the explanation in the existing documentation.